Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 was integral to the agricultural economies of the South, and thus to the

-nation's prosperity, in the 18th and 19th centuries.
+nation's prosperity, in the eighteenth and nineteenth centuries.

 1804, most Northern states abolished slavery, and the federal government